JanWerder/dronespots/README.md

 # Dronespots

 Dronespots is a platform to collect drone flying spots in europe.
-Users can add spots with photos and additional informations.
+Users can add spots with photos and additional information.

 ![image](https://user-images.githubusercontent.com/596986/153719253-248efe77-44af-4902-854d-8d6e1c399ed8.png)